 So, how often do you need to bathe your short-haired dog?

-The short answer is about every six to eight weeks for non-shedding breeds, or when they roll in something messy or begin to smell unpleasant.
+The short answer is about every four to eight weeks, or when they roll in something messy or begin to smell unpleasant.
 But, as with so many things with our pets, there are other factors to consider.
 Let’s take a look at these considerations to help you decide when your pet needs a bath.

-Note: You should only ever use dog shampoo when bathing your dog.
+Note: You should only ever use specialist dog shampoo and conditioner when bathing your dog.
 Human shampoo or other alternatives, such as washing up liquid, can irritate a dog’s skin, eyes and nose.

 Firstly, you don’t want to bathe your dog too often.
 It may seem like the more frequently you bathe your dog the better – after all, keeping clean is a vital part of good health, right? – but this isn’t the case.